 - Typical IELTS requirements: 6.5 overall, with no lower than 5.5 in any one component.

-If you need to improve your IELTS score ahead of beginning a Media and Communications degree, sign up for our flexible part-time IELTS classes in central London today.
+If you need to improve your IELTS score ahead of beginning a Media degree, learn more about low cost and flexible part-time IELTS classes in London today.

 Please note that entry requirements vary for each UK university.

 Media and Communications Rankings

 To learn more about the best Media and Communications courses in the UK, find details on the top ten ranking Communications and Media universities in the QS World University Rankings by Subject 2019 below: